grommet/grommet/src/js/components/Box/README.md

 **wrap**

-Whether children can wrap if they
-      can't all fit.
+Whether children can wrap if they can't all fit.

 ```
 boolean
+reverse
 ```

 ## Intrinsic element